 Does an escape room belong in education?
 And if yes why?

 I would dare to say YES!
 Escape rooms are exciting, and they can test multiple 21st-century skills in students, not to mention the content knowledge and logical thinking skills.
-Escape rooms can serve as a group assessment or even as ice-breakers at the beginning of the year.
+In addition, escape rooms can serve as a group assessment or even as ice-breakers at the beginning of the year.
 They also provide an opportunity for teachers from various subjects to collaborate and connect their subjects.

 Hints for all the riddles

-I had to create a Google Sites site because all the apps and websites this school uses have to be authorized and installed in their system.
-This actually served me well, because I used an option to create a dropdown menu for hints.
-When you make an escape room, it is crucial to have hints in case the participants get stuck with a task/riddle.
+I had to create a Google Sites site because all the school’s apps and websites have to be authorized and installed in their system.
+This actually served me well because I used an option to create a dropdown menu for hints.
+When you make an escape room, it is crucial to have hints if the participants get stuck with a task/riddle.
 (I completely forgot about that, so I created the hints right before the escape room.)

 The Potion Solution